Courageous (film): Plot

 When his truck is stolen at a gas station, Nathan Hayes chases it and manages to reclaim the truck but the criminal gets away.
 Though he is injured, he crawls back to his truck, and sees that his little baby boy in the back is okay.
-When the police arrive, sheriff's deputies Adam Mitchell and Shane Fuller meet Hayes, discovering he is a new deputy, having recently moved to Albany, Georgia.
+When the police arrive, sheriff's deputies Adam Mitchell and Shane Fuller meet Hayes, discovering he is a new deputy at their station, having recently moved to Albany, Georgia.

 The personal lives of these officers are observed: Mitchell adores his nine-year-old daughter, Emily, but is distant from his fifteen-year-old son, Dylan, because he doesn't share his son's interest in 5k runs.
-Hayes never knew his biological father, instead treating a neighbor as his father (even giving him Father's Day cards annually), but would risk his life to save his three children; however, his teenage daughter Jade, resents him because he has a strict policy about dating, and won't let her go out with her love interest Derrick.
+Hayes never knew his biological father, instead treating a neighbor as his father (even giving him Father's Day cards annually), but would risk his life to save his three children; however, his teenage daughter Jade, resents him because he has a strict policy about dating, and won't let her go out with her love interest Derrick as she's only 15 years old and Derrick is 17.
 Fuller is divorced, as were his parents, and has joint custody of his son.
 David Thomson is young and single.

-Javier Martinez is an immigrant struggling to provide for his family after being laid off when a construction company went over budget.
-While job-hunting he walks down an alley asking God what He wants him to do.
-Mitchell, thinking he is a different Javier recommended to him by a friend, calls him over to help with backyard projects and construction.
+Javier Martinez is a Latin American immigrant struggling to provide for his family after being laid off when a construction company went over budget.
+While job-hunting, he walks down an alley asking God what He wants him to do.
+Mitchell, thinking he is a different Javier recommended to him by Fuller, calls him over to help with backyard projects and construction.
 After paying him for the job, Mitchell recommends him to a new full-time job, where he is hired.

 One day, Emily is killed by a drunk driver, devastating Mitchell and his family.
-Following his daughter's death, Mitchell reads about fatherhood in the Bible.
+Following his daughter's closed-casket funeral service, Mitchell reads about fatherhood in the Bible.
 He decides he must be a better father and crafts a detailed "Resolution" to honor God in every aspect of his family.
-Mitchell, Hayes, Fuller, Thomson, and Martinez join him in his resolution at a formal ceremony conducted by Hayes's neighborhood mentor, the man he thinks of as a father.
+Hayes, Fuller, Thomson, and Martinez join him in his resolution at a formal ceremony conducted by Hayes's neighborhood mentor, the man he treats as a father.
 As a result of the resolution, Mitchell and Fuller mend their relationships with their sons, Hayes with his daughter, and he also visits the grave of his biological father whom he had never met and forgives him.
 Thomson reveals that he fathered a child in college and deserted the mother after she refused to have an abortion.
 He writes the mother and seeks to mend their relationship and to see his child, after seeing that abandoning kids contributes to crime on the streets, and does not want that burden on her.